peterpot/openath.github.io/finodex_demo.md

 # Finodex Demonstration
 This is a script and demo guide for the FINODEX evaluators.

 We are building a complex platform with several different sites and workflows, so we can't just say "do this" to understand what we have built.
 There are a number of things you can try out, all listed below.
+Click the <button data-toggle="collapse" data-target="#showme">Instructions</button> button next to each feature for a step-by-step guide.

+<div id="showme">That's right!</div>

 When asked to log in, you can use